 "With Agile Pentesting, Cobalt has plugged into our development cycle allowing us to skip lengthy scoping processes and test new features as needed.
 Our company releases software updates constantly, and this provides assurance that our products are well tested.
 Cobalt has achieved the Holy Grail of pentesting and made customers’ lives easier, mine included."

-- Jeremy Galindo, Offensive Security Manager at Datto
+- Jeremy Galindo, Offensive Security Manager

 Customers can start running Agile Pentests in the Cobalt platform on October 3, 2022.
 To celebrate this milestone, we’re raffling off three Agile Pentests (4 credits each) to three lucky winners.
 No prior purchase of Cobalt services are required.
 Sign up through our giveaway page until September 21st.